haginta/Harry-Aginta/portfolio.md

 ### Publications

 #### Journal articles and book chapter
-1. [Financial Development and Income Inequality in Indonesia: A Sub-national Level Analysis](https://scholarhub.ui.ac.id/cgi/viewcontent.cgi?article=1065&context=efi) with Wahyu S. Baskoro and Debby A. Soraya (Economics and Finance in Indonesia (2018), 64(2), 111-130)
+1. [Financial development and income inequality in Indonesia: A sub-national level analysis](https://scholarhub.ui.ac.id/cgi/viewcontent.cgi?article=1065&context=efi) with Wahyu S. Baskoro and Debby A. Soraya (Economics and Finance in Indonesia (2018), 64(2), 111-130)
 2. [Does the law of one price hold in 82 Indonesian cities?
 Evidence from club convergence approach](http://www.accessecon.com/Pubs/EB/2020/Volume40/EB-20-V40-I4-P248.pdf) (Economics Bulletin (2020), 40(4), 2844-2858)
 3. [Spatial dynamics of consumer price in Indonesia: convergence clubs and conditioning factors](https://link.springer.com/article/10.1007/s41685-020-00178-0) (Asia-Pacific Journal of Regional Science (2020), 5, 427-451)
 4. [Regional income disparities and convergence clubs in Indonesia: new district-level evidence](https://www.tandfonline.com/doi/abs/10.1080/13547860.2020.1868107) with Anang B. Gunawan and Carlos Mendez (Journal of the Asia-Pacific Economy (2021), Forthcoming)
-5. [Regional Economic Growth Convergence and Spatial Growth Spillovers at Times of COVID-19 Pandemic in Indonesia](https://irsa.or.id/2021/08/05/regional-perspectives-of-covid-19-in-indonesia/) with Ragdad C. Miranti and Carlos Mendez (Indonesian Regional Science Association (2021), IRSA Book Series No.19, 266-290)
+5. [Regional economic growth convergence and spatial growth spillovers at times of COVID-19 pandemic in Indonesia](https://irsa.or.id/2021/08/05/regional-perspectives-of-covid-19-in-indonesia/) with Ragdad C. Miranti and Carlos Mendez (Indonesian Regional Science Association (2021), IRSA Book Series No.19, 266-290)
 6. [Regional economic structure and heterogeneous effects of monetary policy: Evidence from Indonesian provinces](https://journalofeconomicstructures.springeropen.com/articles/10.1186/s40008-021-00260-6) with Masakazu Someya (Journal of Economic Structures (2022), 11(1), 1-25)
 7. [Testing for convergence clubs in real wage across Indonesian provinces from 2008 to 2020](https://www.ksh.hu/statszemle_archive/regstat/2022/2022_03/rs120305.pdf) with M. Rifki Maulana (Regional Statistics (2022), 12(3), 104-130)
 8. [Spatiotemporal analysis of regional inflation in an emerging country: the case of Indonesia](https://rsaiconnect.onlinelibrary.wiley.com/doi/abs/10.1111/rsp3.12539) (Regional Science Policy & Practice (2022), 14(3), 667-668)